mdn/content/files/en-us/web/css/color_value/rgb/index.md

 The `rgb()` function accepts three space-separated values, representing respectively values for `red`, `green`, and `blue`.
 Optionally it may also be given a slash `/` followed by a fourth value, representing `alpha`.

-The function also accepts a legacy syntax in which all four values are separated with commas.
+The function also accepts a legacy syntax in which all values are separated with commas.

 ### Values